MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-in-powershell.md

 # [Bash in Linux](#tab/Bash1)

 In this example, notice the single quote (`'...'`) wrapper with embedded double quotes (`"..."`).
-This example also works in `PowerShell in Linux`.
+This example also works in PowerShell in Linux.

 ```azurecli
 az storage account list --query '[].{"SA Name":name, "Primary endpoint":primaryEndpoints.blob}' --output table